Metallica: Lady Gaga Co-Lead Singer, Tribute For Motörhead’s Lemmy Kilmister

 — MetallicaCover (@MetallicaCover1) January 21, 2017

-As a child, Ulrich was expected to follow his parent’s wishes and ambitions, while Hetfield was raised as a Christian Scientist who felt alienated from his peers who had different ideals and beliefs.
+As a child, Ulrich was expected to follow his parent’s wishes and ambitions, while Hetfield was raised as a Christian Scientist who felt alienated from his peers due to their different ideals and beliefs.
 It was natural for the pair to write lyrics that channeled their repressed feelings of rebellion and alienation.

 And the band expresses these emotions by including various musical elements in a balanced way.
 According to The Guardian, Lars Ulrich spoke about how their music was similar to a balanced food diet.